jordanmessina/dotfiles/README.md

 # Dotfiles

-A modern, modular dotfiles setup for macOS using GNU Stow for symlink management.
+A modern, modular dotfiles setup for macOS and Linux using GNU Stow for symlink management.
 This repository provides a comprehensive development environment configuration with cross-shell compatibility for both bash and zsh.

 ## Features